-Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion) determination.
+Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion of course) determination.
 An 'N' determination will mean that the course will not be listed on the student's Record of Achievement.
-It may also mean that the student is unable to proceed to the Higher School Certificate course as Student has not satisfactorily complete the Preliminary Course.
+It may also mean that the student is unable to proceed to the Higher School Certificate course as Amelia has not satisfactorily completed the Preliminary Course.

-The satisfactory completion of a course requires Principals to have sufficient evidence that the student has:
+The satisfactory completion of a course requires principals to have sufficient evidence that the student has:

-a) Applied yourself with diligence and sustained effort to the set tasks and experiences provided in the course by the school b) Achieved some or all of the course outcomes
+- b.
+Applied yourself with diligence and sustained effort to the set tasks and experiences provided in the course by the school - · c.
+Achieved some or all of the course outcomes

-The table below lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
-In order for Student to satisfy the Course Completion Criteria, the following listed tasks, requirements, or outcomes need to be satisfactorily complete.
-Students who fail to rectify this N Warning in the nominated timeframe will be required to work on the task in the school library during their flexible attendance each Tuesday and Thursday from 1:00pm to 3:10pm until it is rectified (unless attending TAFE).
+The table overleaf lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
+In order for STUDENT to satisfy the Course Completion Criteria, the following listed tasks, requirements, or outcomes need to be satisfactorily completed.
+Students who fail to rectify this N Warning in the nominated timeframe, will be required to work on the task in the school library during their flexible attendance each Tuesday and Thursday from 1pm to 3.10pm until it is rectified (unless attending TAFE).
 A separate N Warning Rectification Detention Letter will be sent about this if it is required.

-Yours sincerely
+Yours sincerely,

-Teacher Head Teacher Deputy Pricipal
+Teacher Head Teacher Deputy Principal

-To satisfy the Course Completion Criteria, the following tasks, requirements or outcomes need to be satisfactorily completed by Student
+To satisfy the Course Completion Criteria, the following tasks, requirements or outcomes need to be satisfactorily completed by student;

-Task Name/Course Requirement/ Date task Action Required by Student Date to be
+Task Name/Course Requirement/Course Outcome Date Task Initially Due Action Required by Student Date to be Completed by TASK NAME DATE DETAILS DATE

-Course Outcome initially due completed by

-Task Date Details Date